pnnl/neuromancer/examples/lightning_integration_examples/README.md

     return loss
 ```

-The signature of this function should be `custom_training_step(model, batch)` where model is a Neuromancer Problem
+The signature of this function should be `custom_training_step(model, batch)` where model is a Neuromancer Problem.

+We are not limited to just implementing custom training step.
+Lightning provides a plethora of "hooks" for the user to interact with in modular "lego" style fashion that is intrinsic to the Lightning framework.

+Please refer to lightning_integration_examples/other_examples/custom_training_example.ipynb for more information on these flexible training options.